Editor’s note: The above video is from a press conference on January 14.

-HOWLAND TWP., Ohio (WKBN) – Trumbull County health officials spoke about how and where to get COVID-19 vaccinations at a press conference on Thursday.
+HOWLAND TWP., Ohio (WKBN) – Trumbull County health officials gave an update on how to obtain COVID-19 vaccines in the county.

 The Trumbull County Combined Health District and the Warren City Health District are partnering with the Trumbull County Emergency Operations Center to lead vaccination efforts in the county.

-The Trumbull County Fairgrounds will be the primary spot where the vaccines will be given out, at least for now.
-The Trumbull County Combined Health District received the most doses at 1,300 and will start distributing them Wednesday, Jan.
-20 from the Fairgrounds.
+The Trumbull County Fairgrounds will be the primary spot where the vaccines will be given out.

-Each of Trumbull County’s six Giant Eagle Pharmacies will also get 100 vaccines each, which will start being administered on Monday, Jan.
-18.
+Each of Trumbull County’s six Giant Eagle Pharmacies will also get vaccines.

-Appointments are required at all locations.
+Appointments are required at all locations and can be made online.
 No walk-ins will be allowed.

 “I do believe that things will never go back to 100% normal, meaning do the screens every come down at the grocery stores?
 Do we ever have a lot of the things we used to do?
 However, I think more normalcy will come later this year,” said Dr. James Kravec, chief medical officer for Mercy Health Youngstown.

 The Ohio Department of Health has announced that Walgreen Pharmacies and CVS Pharmacies will also be receiving vaccines to be administered to age-eligible recipients.
 Individuals will need to contact those pharmacy locations directly to find out about their registration process.

 To register for a COVID-19 vaccine at any of the non-pharmacy locations listed below, please see their individual contact/registration information: